nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-salesforce.md

 - Search within the folder.
 The executed search looks for content starting from the currently opened folder.
 - On each listed documents, user has a set of actions: main file download, Open In Nuxeo, Edit with Nuxeo Drive, Delete
 - Clicking on the document name opens the Document pannel described in the previous section.

+The created folder in Web UI holds a `salesforce` facet and some metadata are set automatically on the associated salesforce schema.
+By default, "sf:objectId","sf:objectType", "sf:objectAmount".
+See the configuration section to change that behaviour.

 ### Content List
 The Content list mode is ideal when you want to display to the user a specific list of content that comes from the Nuxeo repository.
 Typical use case is for instance to display a list of relevant knowledge articles based on the context defined by the metadata of your open case.
 The list of content is specified by configuration in Nuxeo Studio with a Page provider, the same  way all documents lists and searches are specified in your customized Nuxeo Web UI.
 In the default behaviour without customization, the query made lists all documents for which the *dc:source* metadata of the document contains the current Salesforce obeject record id.